-Internet cookies are built for Internet web browsers to track, personalise, and save information about your browsing.
-Cookies are stored on your PC, tablet or phone by the browser you are using.
-A web server will send and read cookie information when you visit a website.
+Internet cookies are built for web browsers to track, personalise, and save information about your browsing.
+Your browser stores cookies on your PC, tablet or phone, and a web server will send and read cookie information when you visit a website.

 Another way of thinking about it is a trail of bread crumbs (or cookie crumbs) left behind and can be followed.

 As a business, you can target customers with personalised advertising.
-This can take the form of sending ads to an individual on other sites after they have visited your site, known as retargeting.
-Alternatively, you might target someone who has visited a competitor’s website, or you feel they may be interested in your offering based on their internet browsing.
+This can take the form of sending ads to an individual on other sites after visiting your site, known as retargeting.
+Alternatively, you might target someone who has seen a competitor’s website or may be interested in your offering based on their internet browsing.